BridgitA/Project02/README.md

 # Project02
 Giphy Search

 Started by adding a search button to the index page.
 And then made the javascript folder and then the main javascript file.
 Added a submit click function.
-I added the ajax code that hold the url for the API Key.